killercup/scribbles/_posts/2016-08-17-machine-readable-inline-markdown-code-cocumentation.md

 ---
 In [Rust RFC 1713][rfc-pr-1713], a set of documentation 'tags' is proposed, to document functions in a similar fashion to e.g. JavaDoc or JSDoc.
 I recently [saw][swift-doc-markup] that Swift uses plain Markdown for documentation.
 Xcode is able to parse this and show contextual information based on it.

-Since Rust's [current documentation conventions][rfc-1574] already want you to use common headlines to structure your code documentation, I think it would be very nice to continue in this style and use plain Markdown with specific conventions.
+Since Rust's [current documentation conventions][rfc-1574] already wants you to use common names for Markdown headlines to structure your code documentation, I think it would be very nice to continue in this style and use plain Markdown with specific conventions.

 ## Markdown formatting conventions